Beautiful World (Take That album)

-Beautiful World is the fourth studio album by the British pop group Take That.
-Released on 27 November 2006, and was the band's first studio album in 11 years; it was also the band's first album to be released as a four-piece instead of the classic five-piece, without Robbie Williams, who had quit the group in 1995 and did not rejoin them until 2010.
+Beautiful World is the fourth studio album by the English pop group Take That.
+Released on 27 November 2006, it was the band's first studio album in 11 years; it was also the band's first album to be released as a four-piece instead of the original five-piece, without Robbie Williams, who had quit the group in 1995 and was not to rejoin them until 2010.
 Five singles were released from the album: "Patience", "Shine", "I'd Wait for Life", the European-only single "Reach Out", and "Rule the World", which appeared on the deluxe tour edition.
 The album features what Take That describe as "a throwback to the 90s, but with a modern twist".
 Beautiful World is their first album in which every member of the band sings lead vocals on at least one song.

+In 2011, Beautiful World was ranked at number 240 in Q's readers poll of the "250 Best Albums of the Last 25 Years".